joshiemoore/snakehdl/docs/bops.md

 **Returns:**
- A `BOp` representing a named input
+ A `BOp` representing a named input.

 ---